pommicket/ted/README.md

 ## Why?

 There are a lot of text editors out there. ted doesn't do anything new.
-I made ted because I wanted a simple editor that starts up practically instantaneously, and performs well on reasonably-sized files.
-I've also added features I find to be particularly useful, while still keeping it relatively simple.
+I made ted because I wanted a text editor that starts up practically instantaneously, and performs well on reasonably-sized files. ted isn't incredibly complicated, but it does have some nice features you might not find in other editors.

 ## Supported features (more coming soon)